179

 WikiHouse in the Gardens

-Internally, the plan centres around a flexible café and workshop zone.
-A compact servery-style kitchen will link directly to the existing kitchen via a covered walkway, while a large central bifold partition wall allows the main space to expand or contract as needed- accommodating everything from quiet toddler mornings to vibrant candle-making workshops and community feasts on bonfire night.
+Internally, the space is flexible and adaptable.
+The café and workshop form a central hub, with a compact servery-style kitchen connected to the existing kitchen via a covered walkway.
+A large bifold partition allows the space to expand or contract, accommodating everything from quiet toddler mornings to hands-on workshops, community feasts, and seasonal events.